SCSI initiator and target

-In computer data storage, a SCSI initiator is the endpoint that initiates a SCSI session, that is, sends a SCSI command.
+In computer data storage, a SCSI initiator is the endpoint that initiates a SCSI session, that is, sends a SCSI command over a network.
 The initiator usually does not provide any Logical Unit Numbers (LUNs).

 On the other hand, a SCSI target is the endpoint that does not initiate sessions, but instead waits for initiators' commands and provides required input/output data transfers.
 The target usually provides to the initiators one or more LUNs, because otherwise no read or write command would be possible.

 Detailed information

 Typically, a computer is an initiator and a data storage device is a target.
 As in a client–server architecture, an initiator is analogous to the client, and a target is analogous to the server.
 Each SCSI address (each identifier on a SCSI bus) displays behavior of initiator, target, or (rarely) both at the same time.
 There is nothing in the SCSI protocol that prevents an initiator from acting as a target or vice versa.